 Sponsored by the Branch Insurance Group and STL Black Biz

-Opening a local business is a rewarding endeavor that demands a blend of enthusiasm and strategic foresight.
-As you embark on this entrepreneurial path, consider the unique aspects and needs of your community to tailor your approach for maximum impact.
-By dedicating yourself to understanding and integrating into the local market, you lay the groundwork for a business that not only starts strong but also has the potential to grow and prosper in its environment.
+Opening a local business is a rewarding journey that requires both passion and strategic planning.
+As you start this entrepreneurial path, it is important to consider the unique characteristics and needs of your community.
+This allows you to tailor your approach for the greatest impact.
+By dedicating yourself to understanding and integrating into the local market, you can build a strong foundation.
+Consequently, your business will not only start strong but also have the potential to thrive in its environment.

 Identify Market Gaps